elisa-tech/wg-aerospace/meeting-minutes/ELISA-AeroWG-Meeting-20230405.md

 * How will we split up the effort between authors to avoid duplication of effort?
     * Relate papers to projects, assign one of the survey paper authors to address that collection of work related to the project
     * Define the threshold for determining if someone is listed as an author or simply listed in acknowledgement
+      * The authors should agree together about who should be listed as an author (and why)
+      * roughly speaking, they should contribute significant content
 * If interested in co-authoring survey, notify Martin Halle (Martin.Halle@tuhh.de) of your interest and email under which you would like to register for Overleaf
 * Start collecting literature on state-of-the-art
     * Review [recorded presentation](https://st1.zoom.us/web_client/bai5dum/html/externalLinkPage.html?ref=https://www.youtube.com/watch?v=Fea5XODLBM8&list=PLuDNrzTpK8zqx7AJroClzENM8lpPhGkJu&index=3) on state of real-time Linux